HarshKohli/SenseEmbeddingTrainer/README.md

 semeval_2007.csv - contains overall results on semeval2007 as well as results on various POS types.

 (Results on other eval sets are included in the respective files similarly)

+## Environment & Packages

+Code is tested on python3.8

+To install necessary requirements:-

+pip install -r requirements.txt

+# Model Training & Reproducing Results

+The best model is found in Hypernym_plus_Triplet and the corresponding results are present in the directory of the same name in results/ (instructions and download links mentioned above)

+config.yml contains various configuration elements, dataset paths, and other hyper-parameters

+In order to test the best model, set eval_base = Hypernym_plus_Triplet (default) and run eval.py .
+Hypernym_plus_Triplet must be present in the model_save directory and results are written in results/ folder